Business & invest,

 From the top of the lookout the Goomoolahra waterfall cascades 60 meters down to land on a subtropical rainforest floor.
-This section has been listed in Tripadvisor as one of the top five things to do in Springbrook.

 This is a wheelchair-assisted track that passes through the Goomoolahra picnic area.
 Visitors are able to access several great lookouts from the top of the Goomoolahra Falls.
 The north facing views reach as far as Stradbroke Island to Moreton Bay and surrounding islands.